Skip to content

 Batman Reading Order - Logo 1998

-In 2004-05, DC Comics organized a Bat-crossover.
+In 2004-05, DC Comics organized a (controversial) crossover between the multiple Batman comic book series.
 Tensions escalate and war comes to Gotham City when Batman is drawn into a skirmish between rival gangs.
-As Gotham’s biggest gang battle ignites, Batman must call on all his available allies—Oracle, Batgirl, Nightwing, Orpheus, Onyx and Tarantula—to preserve life and contain the chaos while trying to determine who started this outbreak of violence.
-For more information, go to the Batman: War Games Reading Order.
+As Gotham’s biggest gang battle ignites, Batman must call on all his available allies—Oracle, Batgirl, Nightwing, Orpheus, Onyx, and Tarantula—to preserve life and contain the chaos while trying to determine who started this outbreak of violence.
+You can check out our article about the Batman: War Games Reading Order to explore that event in more detail.

 Batman Reading Order - Logo 1998

 Identity Crisis: After the spouse of a member of the Justice League of America is brutally murdered, the entire superhero community searches for the killer, fearing their loved ones may be the next targets.
 But before the mystery is fully solved, long-buried secrets of the heroes rise to the surface, threatening to tear apart and divide the heroes before they can bring the mysterious killer to justice.
-For more information, take a look at the Reading Order.
+This event exposed dark secrets that affect Batman.
+You can take a look at our Identity Crisis Reading Order to explore fully this story.

 Infinite Crisis Logo Reading Order